firelink-data/padder/README.md

 </div>

 ## 🔎 Overview

-Pad and format string slices and generic vectors efficiently with minimal memory allocation.
+Pad and format virtually any generic slice or vector efficiently with minimal memory overhead.
 This crate has guaranteed performance improvements over the standard library `format!` macro.
-Clone this repo and run `cargo bench` to see benchmark comparisons between our implementation and the standard library.
+Clone this repository and run `cargo bench` to see benchmark comparisons between this implementation and the standard library.

-The library defines a core trait called `Source` and also has this implemented on two main types of datastructures, the string slice `&str` and a generic vector `Vec<T>` with some trait bounds on the type `T`.
+The library defines a core trait called `Source` which enables efficient padding on the type.
+It is currently implemented on three main types of datastructures: the string slice `&str`, the generic slice `&[T]`, and also the generic vector `Vec<T>`.
+Note that the type `T` has to adhere to the trait bound `T: From<Symbol>`, where `Symbol` is the Enum representing the available characters/symbols to pad and format with.
+If you want to extend the padding capabilities of the `Source` trait with your own type `T`, then you need to also implement the `From<Symbol>` trait for your type `T`.
+See the implementations for examples on how to do this, [link](https://github.com/firelink-data/padder/blob/main/src/lib.rs).
-This allows for any developer to implement the trait on any datastructure that they want to be able to pad or format using any of the padding modes defined in the crate.

 ## 📦 Installation

-The easiest way to include *padder* in your projects is by using the [Cargo](https://crates.io/) package manager.
+The easiest way to include *padder* in your own crate is by using the [Cargo](https://crates.io/) package manager.
 ```
 $ cargo add padder
 ```